slawsk/hello-code/README.md

 This is the code for the wall display "HELLO CODE."
+[View it in action.](https://youtu.be/2RdOh8mkhuI)

 ## Create the Code Dictionary